 You will receive a payment each month.
 The basic payment varies between $134 for a veteran with a 10 percent disability rating to more than $2,800 for someone with a 100 percent disability rating.
 Mesothelioma and lung cancer caused by asbestos are rated at 100 percent.
 Non-cancerous asbestos illnesses are rated anywhere from 0 to 100 percent — primarily based on the results of a pulmonary function test.back to the top

 It is different in every state.

-The U.S. Department of Veterans Affairs has one or more VA Regional Offices in each state, and backlogs vary by state.
-It generally takes six to eight months to get a decision, but the VA's Fully Developed Claims (FDC) program now allows veterans or a Veterans Services Officer to gather necessary paperwork to help expedite a decision.
+The VA has one or more regional offices in each state, and backlogs vary by state.
+It generally takes six to eight months to get a decision, but the VA's Fully Developed Claims (FDC) program now allows veterans or a Veterans Service Organization or Claim Agent to gather necessary paperwork to help expedite a decision.
 The waiting time can be cut in half.

-If you have been diagnosed with an asbestos disease and would like more information about how to file using the FDC program, contact our Veterans Department at (800) 615-2270.
-One of our veterans service officers will provide you with the information and assistance necessary to file a FDC.back to the top
+If you are diagnosed with an asbestos disease and would like more information about how to file using the FDC program, contact our Veterans Department at [default_phone_number].
+One of our Veterans Service Officers will provide you with the information and assistance necessary to file a FDC.back to the top

-DIC is a benefit paid to a surviving spouse and/or dependent children of a veteran who died from a service-connected disability.
+DIC is a benefit paid to a surviving spouse, dependent children, or both, of a veteran who died from a service-connected disability.
 For a survivor to be eligible for DIC, the veteran's death must have stemmed from one of the following:

-Spouses receive a basic monthly payment, plus an additional payment for dependent children if they require aid and assistance, or if they are house-bound.
+Spouses receive a basic monthly payment, plus an additional payment for dependent children if they require aid and assistance, or if they are homebound.back to the top